textileio/react-native-boilerplate/README.md

 # React Native IPFS boilerplate based off Textile

+---
+**Deprecation Warning**

+Textile Threads v1 are being deprecated.
+Please follow our ongoing work on v2 on both the [go-threads repo](https://github.com/textileio/go-threads).

+Until any future Threads v2 integration, this repo should be used for experimental purposes only.

+---

 A basic boilerplate for creating, starting, and managing an IPFS peer using Textile's [React Native SDK](https://github.com/textileio/react-native-sdk).

 If you are looking for a more advanced example, see our [Advanced Boilerplate](https://github.com/textileio/advanced-react-native-boilerplate/tree/master) that contains `react-navigation`, redux, and sagas together with Textile.